A quick and easy homemade version of a classic comfort food.

 Add 2 tablespoons butter.

 And your onion.
 This is one medium onion, sliced and halved.

 After cooking the onions until translucent, add 1/4 cup flour and cook about a minute to reduce the flour flavor.

 Add your liquid.
 For this, I used the liquid from two 4 oz cans of mushrooms plus several stock cubes then adjusted with water to 2 cups even of liquid plus 2 tablespoons of beef base.
+Add Kitchen Bouquet.
+Kitchen Bouquet is great for brown gravies, adds color and a delicious caramel flavor.
 Cook over medium until thickened.

 Add mushrooms, a tablespoon of Kitchen Bouquet (if you’ve never used it, I recommend it highly.
 It gives gravy a beautiful brown color and nice caramel flavor) and 1/4 cup heavy cream.